-IGAP has been producing compost for several years and it is available at the Flower Farm and Hammer and Wikan Hardware.
+IGAP has been producing compost for several years and can be purchased at the Flower Farm and Hammer and Wikan Hardware (as stock allows).

 IGAP harvests clams and mussels bi-weekly.
 These are air freighted to Sitka, where a lab tests them for PSP levels.
 Updates are posted on our Facebook page, below and at many local water sites.